nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ### Date banner ###

 A date banner **MUST NOT** be returned for sections which do not support time frames.
-For sections and subsections which support time frames, the following date banners **MUST** be returned as applicable.
+For sections which support time frames, the following date banners **MUST** be returned as applicable.

-Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section/subsection header.

 #### Applied date ranges ####

-Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.
+Provider systems **MUST** return the date range applied to a section's data, where applicable, beneath the section/subsection header.

+If consumer start date and end date applied:

 ```html
 <div class="date-banner">